 In these cases, I will respond to their request in a timely manner, answer their questions, and attach a price guide that states my average rates per commission and size of commission.
 At the end of my response e-mail, I like to say something to the effect of: I've attached my pricing guide for you to reference when deciding on the size and type of art you'd like me to create!
 If you decide to move forward with the commission, I'll send you an invoice, and begin work as soon as the payment has been received.

-Attaching this guide establishes several things:
+Attaching this guide first thing establishes several things:

 1. This ain't your first rodeo.